 In Glasgow, a group of provocative anti-war activists are so convinced that the real message of remembrance has been lost that they spent last week pasting the city in posters of black poppies.
-In all, 16,000 of the poppies went up, each representing a "conscientious objector" who refused to fight in the First World War.
+In all, 16,000 of them went up, each representing a "conscientious objector" who refused to fight in the First World War.
 While their output hasn't been quite as prolific as the 888,246 red ceramic poppies on show outside the Tower of London, their aims were slightly different.
-By appropriating the poppy symbol and changing its colour, they were hoping to invoke a discussion on the real meaning of remembrance, and the role of the poppy emblem itself.
-There's particular resonance this year, with 2014 marking the centenary of the outbreak of the First World War, a conflict that was – the saying went – meant to end all wars.
+By appropriating the poppy symbol and changing its color, they were hoping to invoke a discussion on the real meaning of remembrance, and the role of the poppy emblem itself.
+There's particular resonance this year, with 2014 marking the centenary of the outbreak of the First World War, a conflict that was—the saying went—meant to end all wars.
 Instead, it just led to another century of them.

 So how does this differ to the white poppy that some people wear?